 Please contact the Office of International Relations if transferring from another institution in the United States.

 NON-DEGREE SEEKING STUDENTS

-This category is for students who are not eligible or not ready to declare a major, or for students who are taking credits for personal enrichment.
-Students in this category are not eligible for financial aid and will be required to submit official transcripts from all colleges or universities attended.
+This category is for students who are taking credits for personal enrichment.
+Students in this category are not eligible for financial aid..